stevehjohn/FightingFantasy/README.md

 - Escape.
 Location 25.
 - Consistent styling - c for antagonists? i for attributes?
 - End state.
 See location 27.
+- Lose random stamina points.
+See location 183.
+- Temporary loss of points.
+See location 183.